mike-pereira/minigst/python/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the GPL license.
+By contributing, you agree that your contributions will be licensed under the BSD-3 license.

 Thank you for contributing to minigst!